How to change TextField Placeholder Color in Android Jetpack Compose

 }

-In the same way, you can also change the TextField label color.
+Not just the placeholder, but you can also change the label color if your TextField

 import android.os.Bundle